noahehall/multicloud/multicloud.md

 - strangler: incrementally and systematically decomposes monolithic applications by creating APIs and building event-driven components that gradually replace components of the legacy application.
   - Distinct API endpoints point to old and to new components and safe deployment options (such as canary deployments) let you point back to the legacy version with very little risk.

-### scaling

-- strategize for the current scale requirements in addition to the anticipated growth
-  - know the capabilities and service limits of the services that you’re integrating
-    - especially the service limits, e.g. api gateay 10mb vs SQS 256kb
-  - select patterns that optimize your application for the scale you need to support
-    - timeouts, retry behavior, throughput, payload size, etc

-#### demand

-- both compute + data
-- organic demand
-- merger and acquisition: increases dramatically within a short period

-#### complexity

-- management
-- performance
-- security

-#### scaling reliably with tests

-- increased need for more effective load tests since you can scale/tweak the perf of individual components
-  - you need to have a solid understanding of peak load capacity
-- best practices
-  - load test with authentic data with appropriate volumes that exercise each integration point with production access patterns
-  - spin a production like environment, never load test locally
-  - identify the bottlenecks/failure points, modify perf characteristcs and iterate
-    - this may move the bottleneck to other integration points
-      - you need to know where the bottleneck is most appropriate, based on your workload and business requirements
-  - choose a percentile that reflects the business need when monitoring
-    - build in error handling logic to handle failures that are outliers
-  - dont mock services you cant control
-    - when you're load testing, you need the real beef

-#### managing scale through monitoring

-- components should output appropriate signals
-- monitor by percentile, and not just avg/raw numbers
-- log efficiently and effectively

 ### deploying

 - strategy for deploying new application versions and infrastructure are equally important